kentliau/gulp-dot-precompiler/README.md

 # gulp-dot-precompiler

-[Gulp](https://github.com/gulpjs/gulp) plugin for precompilation of [doT](https://github.com/olado/doT) templates.
+Better [Gulp](https://github.com/gulpjs/gulp) plugin for precompilation of [doT](https://github.com/olado/doT) templates.
 Forked from [titarenko/gulp-dotify](https://github.com/titarenko/gulp-dotify) but with more control and much more logical.

 ## Status